 Charles and his friends Charles Harbarger, Ben Smith and Colburn Tressler kept an illegal moonshining operation in the mountains near Dunbar in the summer of 1937.
 One of the stills was found in Ferguson Hollow and seized by federal agents in late July or early August 1937.
 The other was at Tressler's cabin at Tucker Run, where, on the night of Aug.
 21, 1937, Charles was given the assignment to watch out for unwanted visitors.
 Charles fell fast asleep at his post and stayed in this condition even while "Federal and State officers crept quietly through the shadows cast by the harvest moon," reported the Connellsville Daily Courier.
 "Minerd, serving as a lookout, was found asleep atop an outbuilding when offers arrived.
 He was sleeping so soundly that not until he had been shackled and shaken did he awake.
 His buddy, Charles Harbarger, was found asleep in the cabin."
 Officials confiscated a 100-gallon still, 11 gallons of whiskey and a supply of mash.
 Both men were arrested and taken to Uniontown, while Smith got away.

-Charles was afflicted with pulmonary tuberculosis which led to his death, said the Courier.
-He passed away "of complications, reported the Daily Courier, " at the age of 37 on Dec.
+Charles was afflicted with pulmonary tuberculosis which led to his demise.
+He passed away "of complications," reported the Daily Courier, at the age of 37 on Dec.
 1, 1943.
 He rests near his parents in the Mount Auburn Cemetery in Dunbar.
+His sister Virginia provided key details for his certificate of death, which also listed his marital status as "single."

 ~ Daughter Virginia (Minerd) Morey Haggard ~